-- Not surprisingly, the Doctor indulges on this on occasion in Doctor Who, especially where River Song is concerned.
+- Doctor Who: Not surprisingly, the Doctor indulges on this on occasion, especially where River Song is concerned.

-- In other case, we saw Queen Elizabeth I stark raving mad at the Doctor a good three years before he or the viewers found out why.
+- In another case, we saw Queen Elizabeth I stark raving mad at the Doctor nearly three years before he or the viewers found out why.
 Turns out that in her past/his future, he marries her, robs her of her title of the Virgin Queen, then abandons her.

 - The Stargate Atlantis episode "Tabula Rasa" shows scenes out of order so the audience sees the characters behaving in very out of character ways for a while before it is revealed what actually happened.

 - The third season Star Trek: Voyager episode "Before And After", in which Kes's conciousness is travelling back through time, futureshadows elements of the fourth season episode "Year of Hell", although the timeline has changed slightly by the time the events actually occur (not least because Kes isn't a member of the crew any more).